Rosemeis/HaploNet/README.md

 ```

 ### Dependencies
-The HaploNet framework relies on the following Python packages that you can install through pip or conda:
+The HaploNet framework relies on the following Python packages that you can install through conda (recommended) or pip:

 - [PyTorch](https://pytorch.org/get-started/locally/)
 - NumPy
+- Cython
 - scikit-allel

 Follow the link to find more information on how to install PyTorch for your setup (GPU/CPU).